RomanShtyk/books/architecture/Designing_Data_Intensive_Applications.md

 Most databases that provide **serializability** today use one of three techniques:

 * Literally executing transactions in a serial order
-    * Two-phase locking, which for several decades was the only viable option What is Two-Phase Locking (2PL)?
+* Two-phase locking, which for several decades was the only viable option.
-      Two-Phase Locking (2PL) is a concurrency control method used in database systems to ensure serializability — meaning,
-      the result of executing concurrent transactions is the same as if they were executed sequentially.
+  (2PL) is a concurrency control method used in database systems to ensure serializability — meaning, the result of executing concurrent transactions is the same as if they were executed sequentially.
 It divides the process of acquiring and releasing locks into two distinct phases:

       Growing Phase (Acquiring locks)
       Shrinking Phase (Releasing locks)
   Once a transaction releases its first lock, it cannot acquire any more locks.
 This ensures that no cycles can be formed in the "wait-for" graph, preventing deadlock.

-* Optimistic concurrency control techniques such as serializable snapshot isolation
+* Optimistic concurrency control techniques such as serializable snapshot isolation.
+  A fairly new algorithm that avoids most of the downsides of the previous approaches.
+It uses an optimistic approach, allowing transactions to proceed without blocking.
+When a transaction wants to commit, it is checked, and it is aborted if the execution was not serializable.

+#### Dirty reads

+One client reads another client’s writes before they have been committed.
+The read committed isolation level and stronger levels prevent dirty reads.

+#### Dirty writes

+One client overwrites data that another client has written, but not yet committed.
+Almost all transaction implementations prevent dirty writes.

+#### Read skew (nonrepeatable reads)

+A client sees different parts of the database at different points in time.
+This issue is most commonly prevented with snapshot isolation, which allows a transaction to read from a consistent snapshot at one point in time.
+It is usually implemented with multi-version concurrency control (MVCC).

+#### Lost updates

+Two clients concurrently perform a read-modify-write cycle.
+One overwrites the other’s write without incorporating its changes, so data is lost.
+Some implementations of snapshot isolation prevent this anomaly automatically, while others require a manual lock (SELECT FOR UPDATE).

+#### Write skew

+A transaction reads something, makes a decision based on the value it saw, and writes the decision to the database.
+However, by the time the write is made, the premise of the decision is no longer true.
+Only serializable isolation prevents this anomaly.

+# Chapter 8: The trouble with distributed systems